ziqingW/Super_Hero_Clustering/README.md

 Fig.5b_t-SNE plot: <img src='./images/t-SNE.png' alt='screenshot for t-SNE' title='t-SNE result'>

 ## Discussion
 1. The original data set only shows 'True/False' as value in the columns of abilities.
 It's not good enough even after converting it to 1/0 because there's no quantitive difference among heroes for one same ability.
 The performance of the same "Agility" can be completely different for Superman and Batman.
-It could be cool if the ability is a float number between 0 to 1.
+It could be cool if the ability is a float number between 0 and 1.
 Otherwise, the clustering is more or less like the comparison of ability numbers.
 2. Besides the data of power the author also supplied a CSV file of appearance of heroes.
 However, I didn't add it into the clustering data set since I don't think it fun to group heroes by their appearance.
 Although it can be a good practice of data analysis to include it.

 ## Conclusion